JakeFromSpotLock/JakeFromSpotLock/README.md

 - 👋 Hi, I’m @JakeFromSpotLock
 - 👀 I’m interested in...
 Aerospace, FinTech, and Football
-- 🌱 I’m currently learning... anything & everything I can
+- 🌱 I’m currently learning...
+Anything & Everything I can
 - 💞️ I’m looking to collaborate on...
-Flutter mobile apps
+Flutter Mobile Apps
 - 📫 How to reach me: jake@spotlockapp.com
+- 🎉 Check us out at: www.spotlockapp.com
 - ⚡ Fun fact: A pound of bricks weighs as much as a pound of feathers

 <!---